New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 5. Facilitate easy consent withdrawal

-Implement straightforward methods for users to withdraw or modify their consent at any time, ensuring compliance with user rights.
+Implement straightforward methods for users to withdraw consent or modify it at any time, ensuring compliance with user rights.

 6. Update privacy policies